Back to The Church in Exile

 • restrains the Antichrist until the appointed time.

-The Ascension guarantees that Christ rules even when all earthly appearances suggest otherwise.
+The Ascension guarantees that Christ rules even when earthly appearances suggest otherwise.
 Jeremias had already exposed the contrary illusion: men trusted the occupied sanctuary and the cry of peace, while the true government of God was already judging them from above.

 Wherever the true Mass is offered, Christ supplies: